 The Durability of Sheepskin Leather

 As soft as it is to the touch, sheepskin leather is just as durable.
 A sheepskin leather jacket can last for decades when cared for and maintained properly.

 Colors of Sheepskin Leather

 Historically, sheepskin leathers were mostly made exclusively in brown.
 While brown is still very much available today, other colors such as red, white, blue and yellow are available aside from black and brown sheepskin leathers.

 Price of Sheepskin Leather

 It shouldn’t be a surprise that you would have to pay more for men’s sheepskin leather jackets than any other type of animal hide.
 This point is easily justified by the superior characteristics that sheepskin leathers offer.

 How is Sheepskin Leather Made

 Sheepskin, unlike any other leather, is tanned with the wool intact.
 Tanning is a general process that is used to treat animal skins and hides to create leather.
 This includes sheepskin leather making as well.
 It is due to this process that the protein structure of sheepskin is rendered durable and invulnerable to decomposition.
-Hence the possibility of colouring or dyeing.
+Hence the possibility of coloring or dyeing.

 Sheepskin is easily identified by its fleece which is on one side and leather on the other.
 The wool-lined side is typically used as the interior of such apparel as coats, jackets, gloves and boots, which provide great insulation and comfort.
 The woolen interiors in bags, purses or wallets on the other hand, add more style and décor to the product.